MoM

 For cognition structure, see UKM.
 For expression protocol, see SROW.
 For the broader architectural publication context, see The Sanskrit Mandala Model.

-Canonical vs Applied
+Canonical vs applied

 Learning layer